bewannabe96/langchain-rag-poc/langchain_rag/prompt/script/agent/space_search/search.md

 #### Tool
 ##### SpaceSearch
 Use the `SpaceSearch` tool to search for spaces.
-Tell the user what you will be searching as you perform search.
+When you use this tool, inform the user what you will be searching.